InseeFr/Eno/README.md

 ### Make sustainable clones!

-The V3 project is developped on the `v3-develop` orphan branch.
+The V3 project is developed on the `v3-develop` orphan branch.
 If you are not interested by the legacy xslt version of Eno, you can clone the project like this:

 `git clone --no-tags --single-branch --depth=1  --branch=v3-develop https://github.com/InseeFr/Eno.git`

 ### Gradle

 The project is build using [Gradle](https://gradle.org/).
-A Gradle installaltion is not required to work on the project.
+A Gradle installation is not required to work on the project.
 A Gradle wrapper is included, it will automatically download the appropriate version of Gradle to test, build, and run the project.

-- Test the project: `./gradlew test` (Linux/macOS) or `gradlew.bat test` (Windows)
+- Test the project: `./gradlew test`
-- Build the project: `./gradlew build` (Linux/macOS) or `gradlew.bat build` (Windows)
+- Build the project: `./gradlew build`
-- Run Eno web service: `./gradlew :eno-ws:run` (Linux/macOS) or `gradlew.bat :eno-ws:run` (Windows)
+- Run Eno web service: `./gradlew :eno-ws:run`

+Note: on Windows cmd or PowerShell, use `.\gradlew.bat ...`

 ### Proxy

-If you are accessing the web through a proxy, you can set your proxy in a `gradle-local.properties` file at the root of project.
+If you are accessing the web through a proxy, create a `gradle.properties` file in `<your_user_home_folder>/.gradle`, with your proxy information:

-Example:

 ```
 # HTTP